MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/4-exercise-add-new-razor-page.md

 ## Add the Pizza List page to the navigation menu

-This would be a good time to test the page, but you can't do that yet because the page isn't linked in the navigation menu.
-You'll do that now.
+This would be a good time to test the page, but the page can't be reached in the browser because isn't yet linked in the navigation menu.
+You'll link it now.

 1. Open *Pages/Shared/_Layout.cshtml*.
 1. In the `<ul>` element with the `navbar-nav` class (starts on line 21), note the `<li>` elements that contain the links to the *Home* and *Privacy* pages.
 Add the following code to the end of the list, after the `<li>` element containing the *Privacy* link: